-- Not placing the family's name on the waiting list - Denying or withdrawing a voucher - Not approving a request for tenancy or refusing to enter into a HAP contract - Refusing to process a request for or to provide assistance under portability procedures
+- Not placing the family's name on the waiting list - Denying or withdrawing a voucher - Not approving a request for tenancy or refusing to enter into a HAP contract - Refusing to process a request for or to provide assistance under portability procedures Prohibited Reasons for Denial of Program Assistance [24 CFR 982.202(b), 24 CFR 5.2005(b)1

-Prohibited Reasons for Denial of Program Assistance [24 CFR 982.202(b), Pub.L.
-109-162] HUD rules prohibit denial of program assistance to the program based on any of the following criteria:
+HUD rules prohibit denial of program assistance to the program based on any of the following criteria:

-- Age, disability, race, color, religion, sex, or national origin.
-(See Chapter 2 for additional information about fair housing and equal opportunity requirements.) - Where a family lives prior to admission to the program - Where the family will live with assistance under the program.
-Although eligibility is not affected by where the family will live, there may be restrictions on the family's ability to move outside the CCHA's jurisdiction (See Chapter 10, Portability.) - Whether members of the family are unwed parents, recipients of public assistance, or children born out of wedlock - Whether the family includes children - Whether a family decides to participate in a family self-sufficiency program - Whether or not a qualified applicant has been a victim of domestic violence, dating violence, or stalking
+- Age, disability, race, color, religion, sex, or national origin (See Chapter 2 for additional information about fair housing and equal opportunity requirements.) - Where a family lives prior to admission to the program - Where the family will live with assistance under the program.
+Although eligibility is not affected by where the family will live, there may be restrictions on the family's ability to move outside the CCHA's jurisdiction under portability.
+(See Chapter 10.) - Whether members of the family are unwed parents, recipients of public assistance, or children born out of wedlock - Whether the family includes children - Whether a family decides to participate in a family self-sufficiency program - Whether or not a qualified applicant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking if the applicant is otherwise qualified for assistance (See section 3-III.G.)